-Modern slavery manifests in many different guises including forced domestic service, human trafficking for exploitation, and crimes which enable trafficking.
+Modern slavery takes many different forms including forced domestic service, human trafficking for exploitation, and crimes which enable trafficking.
 It is a human rights violation which has very serious consequences for the health and wellbeing of survivors; victims are often hidden away and may be unable to leave their situation, or unable to come forward because of fear or shame.

 ‘Human trafficking is a crime against humanity.
 We must unite our efforts to